Advice and Tips for Parents of Addicted Children

 Drug Information and Education for Parents

 For example, someone abusing a stimulant substance will react in very different ways when they are under the influence compared to when they have ended a binge.
 Someone using a depressant substance will present very differently from someone under the influence of other drugs.
-By researching the signs and symptoms of the drug, you will be able to:
+By researching the signs and symptoms of use of a drug, you will be able to:

 - Note periods of use.